There’s a lot of ongoing debate about whether marketing funnels can be the answer to growing your business.

 How To Measure The Success Of Marketing Funnel?

-It is not enough to just look at the numbers and analyse charts to make the most of a marketing funnel.
-You must understand your target audience well and maintain a good stream of communication with them.
+It is not enough to look at the numbers and analyse charts to make the most of a marketing funnel.
+You must understand your target audience well and maintain good communication with them.

-To measure the success of the model you are using, you will require both qualitative and quantitative data.
+To measure the success of your model, you will require both qualitative and quantitative data.
 Let’s take a quick look at some of the marketing funnel metrics you can use.

 1. Customer Lifetime Value (LTV)

-This will help you measure the amount of value a consumer continuously adds to your company.
+This will help you measure the value a consumer continuously adds to your company.
 The metric reflects customer retention and carries particular weight for certain companies where users pay subscription charges regularly.

 LTV is also quite useful for eCommerce websites and traditional sales-based companies.
 However, it only works if you can successfully predict an existing customer to make a new purchase.